AresMUSH/aresmush/plugins/fs3combat/help/en/combat.md

 `combat/pass` - Take no action this turn.

-`combat/fullauto <list of targets>` - Fire a full-auto burst

 `combat/explode <list of targets>` - Use an explosive weapon.

-`combat/suppress <target>` - Use suppressive fire
-    A full-auto or explosive weapon can specify a list of up to 3 targets.

 `combat/distract <target>` - Distracts a target